nathansmith11170/handmade/README.md

 # Building

-Toolchain is LLVM-17, so clang-17, etc etc
-Cmake
+Toolchain is LLVM version 18.1.0rc & Cmake

 # The goals/milestones for the game are: